mmikowski/hi_score/README.md

 ---
 ## The xhi tool
-The `xhi` tool automates best practice for almost every conceivable stage of the SPA development life cycle.
-All configuration in the NPM `package.json` file.

-The `xhi` tool resolves goal and environment prerequisites to ensure necessary stages are completed to meet a desired goal.
-For example, if we run 'xhi build' right after cloning the Github repository, it will run all the stages needed to ensure a quality build including *installation of the npm librares*.
-If we run it again, many stages will be omitted because they aren't needed again.
+The `bin/xhi` tool automates best practice for almost every conceivable stage of the SPA development life cycle.
+Configuration of all stages is found in the NPM `package.json` file.
+It resolves goal and environment prerequisites to ensure necessary stages are completed to meet a desired goal.
+For example, if we run `bin/xhi build` right after cloning the Github repository, it will run all the stages needed to ensure a quality build including *installation of the npm libraries*.
+If we run it again, many stages will be omitted because they are known as complete.
 If we run `dev_upgrade` all the `npm` packages be updated to the latest revision.
-On any subsequent run, `xhi` will do the right thing and re-install our `npm` packages, reset the environment, and re-test the codebase.
+On any subsequent run, `bin/xhi` will do the right thing and re-install our `npm` packages, reset the environment, and re-test the codebase.
 See the [Run Lifecycle Stages section](#run-lifecycle-stages) below for more detail.

 ### Get help
-The full-lifecycle stages supported by `xhi` are shown below.
-Those marked 1.4.x are placeholder which will be addressed in the next major release.
+The full-lifecycle stages supported by `bin/xhi` are shown below.
+Those marked `placeholder` are placeholder which we plan to address in future releases.
 Use the command `bin/xhi help all` to see this list.

 ```
   $ bin/xhi help all